stevenptran/Covid-MQP/README.md

 24. How did unemployment during the COVID-19 pandemic affect mental health help?

 ### Directory & File Descriptions
-- Questions: this folder contains individual folders for each question we answered.
+- `Questions`: this folder contains individual folders for each question we answered.
 Each one of the question folders will contain the resources used to answer the question.
-- AnsweringUniqueQuestionsCOVID19_MQPReport.pdf: This is the report written by the team for this project.
+- `AnsweringUniqueQuestionsCOVID19_MQPReport.pdf`: This is the report written by the team for this project.
 Please read for more details pertaining to the project.

 ### Notes
-- Datasets used will be added as a comment in the *.ipynb files.
+- Datasets used will be added as a comment in the `*.ipynb files`.
 This is to ensure that the most recently updated data is being used when run.